HowardZHY/TooManyItems/README.md

 # TooManyItems
-An 1.8.9 update for the Too Many Items mod
+An Unoffical 1.8.9 update for the Too Many Items mod
 ## There is a MCP Client and a Forge mod.
 Decompiled with MCP 918.
 Compile with Forge 2318.

 ## Legacy Fabric one: https://github.com/HowardZHY/TooManyItems-LegayFabric